Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Karen from Charleston, SC

 Mark your iron tools for easy identification by covering a spot on each one with beeswax or hard tallow.
 Then scratch your name or initials through the coating with a nail or ice pick, pour nitric acid into the groove and let it stand for a short time.
+When the acid and wax are removed, the "brand" should be quite visible.

 Fishing tackle boxes work great for keeping small power tools and their accessories and bits organized.
 Whenever I see fishing tackle box at a garage sale or rummage sale I grab it.
 You can uses stencils and spray paint to label the outside of the box.